Obamas: Derek Chauvin guilty verdict 'necessary step' toward progress but 'far from a sufficient one'

 DEREK CHAUVIN CHARGES EXPLAINED: WHAT PROSECUTORS MUST PROVE

-The former president and first lady said that the verdict in the Chauvin trial "may have been a necessary step on the road to progress," but said it "was far from a sufficient one."
+The former president and first lady said the verdict in the Chauvin trial "may have been a necessary step on the road to progress," but said it "was far from a sufficient one."

 "We cannot rest.
 We will need to follow through with the concrete reforms that will reduce and ultimately eliminate racial bias in our criminal justice system," they said.
 "We will need to redouble efforts to expand economic opportunity for those communities that have been too long marginalized."